 Once the U.S. Embassy Moscow receives the approved petition from NVC, the Immigrant Visa Section will send a letter with the instructions on preparing for the visa interview to the applicant.

 Note: Do not schedule your interview date until you receive these instructions.
 If you do not receive the instructions from the US Embassy within two months after the notification from NVC about the transferring of your case to Moscow, you have to send an inquiry about the status of your case directly to the Consular Section of the US Embassy Moscow at firstname.lastname@example.org.
-Please be advised that you might have to pay a new consular fee if you rescheduled your interview few times.
+Please be advised that you might have submit a new petition if you do not schedule an interview within four months of petition approval.

 Preparing for the visa interview